Constitution of Paraguay: Constitution of 1870

 At the end of the disastrous Paraguayan War (1865–1870), elections were held in July 1870 for a constituent assembly.
 The assembly adopted a new constitution in November 1870, which, with amendments, remained in force for seventy years.
+The constitution shared similarities to the Argentine constitution of 1853 and the Chilean constitution of 1833.

 The constitution was based on principles of popular sovereignty, separation of powers, and a bicameral legislature consisting of a Senate and a Chamber of Representatives.
 Although its tenor was more democratic than the two previous constitutions, extensive power over the government and society in general remained in the hands of the president.

 The constitution specified that an executive was elected to serve by an electoral college for four-year terms.
 A term limit was set, prohibiting a president from serving two consecutive terms.
 The constitution established a bicameral legislature with 13 senators and 20 deputies.
 Every two years, half the deputies were up for election and a third of the senators.